KenKundert/avendesora/doc/index.rst

     username: orchid3649
     passcode: 0GPD;mc3XC?c

-If you give an account name without a command, the *credentials* command it run, which outputs the username and password for the specified account.
+If you give an account name without a command, the :ref:`credentials command
+<credentials command>` is run, which displays the username and password for the
+specified account.

     > avendesora fastrak pin
     pin: 2728

 In this case the account and field name was given, but not a command name.
-When more than one argument is given, and the first is not recognized as a command, the value command is run.
+When more than one argument is given, and the first is not recognized as a command, the :ref:`value command <value command>` is run.

 The *discovery* attribute is used by Avendesora to associate an account to a URL or URLs.
 You can visit the FasTrak website using::